BLUE HORIZON 1261

 The mechanic looked up in gratitude.
 "Thank you, Sam!" he said with grin.

-Merlin gave a nod of approval when the canine looked over at him, and then she headed back round the curved corridor to the laundry room where the vacuum units were stored.
+Merlin gave a nod of approval when the canine looked over at him, and then she headed back around the curved corridor to the laundry room where the vacuum units were stored.
 The captain put a hand gently on the lynx's shoulder.
 "C'mon," he said.
-"Go rest for a half hour or so.
+"Go rest for a while.
 They'll take care of things here."

 The captain nodded and put a hand on his own stomach.
 "Yeah, I'm one of them," he said with a gentle smile.
 "Okay, just rest up until Jerad and Samantha have finished, and then you can put something together.
 I would recommend something light instead of a big meal, however.
 We're still operating on the Alucara time zone and it's rather late at night.
 Our shipboard clocks will gradually adjust to the time zone of our destination on Kantus so that by the time we get there, our bodies will have adjusted to that time as well."